Installation

 ✓ Indexes created successfully

-✓ Database ready for development
+✓ Database ready for development6.
+Verify Installation

 Start the development server to verify everything is working: